zachalbert/nthnth/README.md

 ## TODO

-- Get markdownToJSON working so we can use the front matter
+[ ] Get markdownToJSON working so we can use the front matter [ ] Implement [smartcrop.js](https://github.com/jwagner/smartcrop.js) for image centering

 What follows is stuff from the original readme.